sthenic/technogram/src/document.typ

   /* FIXME: Probably need referenceable enumeration items with https://gist.github.com/PgBiel/23a116de4a235ad4cf6c7a05d6648ca9 */

+  /* Typeset the document body. */
   body

   /* Check for duplicate requirements. */
   _requirements.check-for-duplicates()

+  /* Typeset any backmatter. */
+  backmatter
 }

 /* Insert unnumbered pages w/o header and footer at the end of the document. */